iliassioutis/iliassioutis.github.io/project-delivery/agile-scrum/index.md

   - The Product Owner decides what is most valuable next.

 - **Scrum Master**
+  - The Scrum Master protects the Scrum system so the team can deliver predictably (they keep the sprint cadence stable, they make “how we work” rules explicit and consistent across the team, and they keep Scrum events focused on planning and decisions rather than reading out task updates).
+  - The Scrum Master improves flow by making work transparent and reducing waste (they help the team limit Work In Progress (WIP), they identify where work gets stuck in the workflow (for example, items piling up in code review or in testing), and they drive small process changes that shorten cycle time and reduce rework).
+  - The Scrum Master removes impediments by taking ownership of unblockers that the team cannot solve alone (they chase access approvals, they coordinate with the teams that own development, test, or staging environments to restore availability, fix misconfiguration, and grant the required permissions and data access so the team can build and test without delays, they coordinate cross-team dependencies, and they escalate when delays threaten the sprint goal).
+  - The Scrum Master coaches the team and stakeholders on effective Scrum behaviours (they help the Product Owner keep the Product Backlog healthy and ordered, they help Developers define and follow the Definition of Done, and they teach stakeholders how to give feedback through Sprint Reviews instead of requesting mid-sprint scope changes).
+  - The Scrum Master ensures each Scrum event produces concrete outputs that are written down and acted on:
+    - Sprint Planning produces a clear sprint goal, a realistic commitment, and visible sprint risks and dependencies.
-  - The Scrum Master protects the process and improves flow.
+    - The Daily Scrum produces an updated plan for the next 24 hours and named owners for blockers.
-  - The Scrum Master removes impediments and coaches the team on Scrum discipline.
+    - The Sprint Review produces acceptance decisions and backlog updates based on evidence.
-  - The Scrum Master ensures that events produce outcomes, not only discussion.
+    - The Retrospective produces 2–3 improvement actions with owners and due dates, and the Scrum Master tracks completion in the next sprint.

 - **Developers**
   - Developers own delivery execution and technical quality.